OpenBB-finance/OpenBB/gamestonk_terminal/cryptocurrency/coingecko/README.md

 ## gainers <a name="gainers"></a>

 ````
-usage: gainers [-p --period]
+usage: gainers [-p --period] [-t --top] [-s --sortby] [--descend] [-l --links]
 ````

 Shows largest gainers - coins which gain the most in given period.

-Available time priods are: "1h", "24h", "7d", "14d", "30d", "60d", "1y".
-For example if you want to see top gainers in last 24h: `gainers --period 24h`, or in last 60 days: `gainers --period 60d`
+* -p/--period - time period in which coins gained the most in price.
+One from `1h, 24h, 7d, 14d, 30d, 60d, 1y`.
+If you want to see top gainers in last 24h `gainers -p 24h` or top gainers in last 60days `gainers -p 60d`
+* -t/--top - number of coins to display.
+To display top 10 coins: `gainers --top 10 --sortby rank`
+* -s/--sortby - sort by given column.
+You can chose on from `rank, name, symbol, price, change, volume`.
+* --descend - flag to sort in descending order (lowest first)
+* -l/--links - flag to show urls.
+Using this flag will add additional column with urls e.g. `gainers --period 24h --links`

 ![image](https://user-images.githubusercontent.com/275820/123538914-50944700-d737-11eb-896c-b1173b2ab972.png)

 ## losers <a name="losers"></a>

 ````
-usage: losers [-p --period]
+usage: losers [-p --period] [-t --top] [-s --sortby] [--descend] [-l --links]
 ````

 Shows largest losers - coins which lost the most in given period.

-Available time priods are: "1h", "24h", "7d", "14d", "30d", "60d", "1y".
-For example if you want to see top losers in last 24h: `losers --period 24h`, or in last 60 days: `losers --period 60d`
+* -p/--period - time period in which coins lost the most in price.
+One from `1h, 24h, 7d, 14d, 30d, 60d, 1y`.
+If you want to see top losers in last 24h `losers -p 24h` or top losers in last 60days `losers -p 60d`
+* -t/--top - number of coins to display.
+To display top 10 coins: `losers --top 10 --sortby rank`
+* -s/--sortby - sort by given column.
+You can chose on from `rank, name, symbol, price, change, volume`.
+* --descend - flag to sort in descending order (lowest first)
+* -l/--links - flag to show urls.
+Using this flag will add additional column with urls e.g. `losers --period 24h --links`

 ![image](https://user-images.githubusercontent.com/275820/123539004-cdbfbc00-d737-11eb-908a-a0bce9c0b5a4.png)

 ## stables <a name="stables"></a>

 ````
-usage: stables
+usage: stables [-t --top] [-s --sortby] [--descend] [-l --links]
 ````

-Shows stable coins information
+Shows stablecoins by market capitalization.
+Stablecoins are cryptocurrencies that attempt to peg their market value to some external reference like the U.S. dollar or to a commodity's price such as gold.

+* -t/--top - number of coins to display.
+To display top 10 coins: `stables --top 10 --sortby rank`
+* -s/--sortby - sort by given column.
+You can sort data by `rank, name, symbol, price, change_24h, exchanges, market_cap, change_30d`
+* --descend - flag to sort in descending order (lowest first)
+* -l/--links - flag to show urls.
+Using this flag will add additional column with urls e.g. `stables --links`.
+If you will use this flag `rank, name, symbol, url` columns will be displayed.

 ![image](https://user-images.githubusercontent.com/275820/123539032-fe9ff100-d737-11eb-9518-ebf3e1190c5b.png)